The Benefits to Implementing Telehealth Solutions in Hospitals

 1. Telehealth Saves Time

 Telemedicine services drastically reduce the time commitments required of patients.
 Forbes notes that telehealth services could save over an hour and a half of commuting and waiting room time for each visit.
-Nursing staff don't have the same distractions running to and from rooms.
-They can monitor and communicate with patients from a central location.
+In addition to saving patients commuting time, nursing staff no longer have to experience the various distractions that can happen when traveling between patient rooms.
+Instead, they can monitor and communicate with their patients from a central location.

 2. Telehealth Makes Care Accessible

 Many patients, especially those in rural communities, do not have reliable transportation to make it to and from their medical appointments.
 This transportation barrier leads to a cascade of health and social issues that negatively affect the individual as well as health systems.
-Telehealth services eliminate the need for patients to drive to every appointment, meeting with nurses and doctors from the convenience and comfort of their homes.
+Telehealth services eliminate the need for patients to drive to every appointment or find someone who is able to drive them if they don't have a reliable form of transportation.
+Instead, it allows patients to meet with nurses and doctors from the convenience and comfort of their own homes, and lighten some of the stress.

 3. Telehealth Promotes Better Patient Outcomes